itsuki8914/ESRGAN-TensorFlow/README.md

 # ESRGAN-TensorFlow
-Implementation of ESRGAN using Tensorflow.
+A implementation of ESRGAN using Tensorflow.

 original paper: https://arxiv.org/abs/1809.00219